 Reward yourself for reaching smaller goals

 The journey to being debt-free isn’t always a fast one.
-In order to keep your momentum, it is a great idea to reward yourself as you reach smaller financial goals.
+To keep your momentum, rewarding yourself as you reach smaller financial goals is a great idea.

-These rewards don’t have to be huge in order to make you feel good.
+These rewards don’t have to be huge to make you feel good.
 Even something as simple as dinner out or a new book can be immensely gratifying.

-Try breaking your debt repayment into smaller bite-sized goals and add a fun incentive for when you reach each of these mini-goals.
-Just make sure to add any money you need for your rewards into your budget!
+Try breaking your monthly debt payments into smaller bite-sized goals and add a fun incentive for when you reach each of these mini-goals.
+Just add any money you need for your rewards into your budget!

-Knowing that this is a long term marathon (not a sprint) and breaking the goals down into more manageable chunks will keep the momentum and motivation up.
+Knowing this is a long-term marathon (not a sprint) and breaking the goals into more manageable chunks will keep the momentum and motivation up.

 Tell a trusted friend when you hit those small goals and do a little happy celebratory dance in the kitchen with your kids.